United States lightship LV-57

-Light Vessel No.57 (also known as Lightship No.57 or LV57) was an American lightvessel that was built in 1891 and served on the Great Lakes (Lake Michigan), west of the Straits of Mackinac (the reef is now the site of the Grays Reef Light), from her construction to her retirement in 1924.
-She was partly dismantled, used as a clubhouse, and wrecked by a storm at some time after 1928.
-On December 16, 1996 the remains of Light Vessel No.57 were listed on the National Register of Historic Places.
+LV-57 was an American lightship that was built in 1891 and served on the Great Lakes (Lake Michigan), west of the Straits of Mackinac (the reef is now the site of the Grays Reef Light), from her construction to her retirement in 1924.
+She was partly dismantled, used as a clubhouse, and wrecked by a storm after 1928.
+On December 16, 1996 the remains of LV-57 were listed on the National Register of Historic Places.

 History

-Light Vessel No.57 was built in 1891 in Toledo, Ohio by Craig Shipbuilding at a cost of $14,225.
+LV-57 was built in 1891 in Toledo, Ohio by Craig Shipbuilding at a cost of $14,225.
 She was one of three federal lightvessels designed for use during the navigational season as an experiment to avoid the construction of a much more expensive permanent lighthouse.
 Her wooden hull was 90 ft long, and was built of white oak planks that were fastened together with 5.8 in iron spikes.
 Her beam was 20 ft wide, and her draft was 9 ft deep.
 She also had a gross register tonnage of 130 tons, with a net register tonnage of 101 tons.
 She had two masts, with clusters of three oil-burning lens lanterns that were hoisted onto each masthead.
 She had a top speed of 8 kn.

-From 1891 to 1923 Light Vessel No.57 was stationed at Gray's Reef, a ridge of rock 18 mi west of the Mackinac Bridge in northeastern Lake Michigan.
+From 1891 to 1923 LV-57 was stationed at Gray's Reef, a ridge of rock 18 mi west of the Mackinac Bridge in northeastern Lake Michigan.
 Due to the increased ship traffic in the area, it was decided that she would be moved to Gray's Reef to make the area safer.

 Later history

-Light Vessel No.57 was retired in 1923.
+LV-57 was retired in 1923.
 In 1924 she was sold to the South Shore Yacht Club, Milwaukee, Wisconsin, and was no longer in the federal government's records.
 Later she was condemned, dismantled, and moved to Milwaukee.
 She lay in Norwegian Alley for several years.
-In 1928 Light Vessel No.57 was taken to South Shore Beach, Milwaukee and used as a clubhouse until she was wrecked by a storm several years later.
+In 1928 LV-57 was taken to South Shore Beach, Milwaukee and used as a clubhouse until she was wrecked by a storm several years later.

-A November 28, 1926 issue of the Milwaukee Journal Sentinel reported that Light Vessel No.57 was bought by a junk dealer who "removed the pig iron and sold it with all else removable and salable."
+A November 28, 1926 issue of the Milwaukee Journal Sentinel reported that LV-57 was bought by a junk dealer who "removed the pig iron and sold it with all else removable and salable."

-Wreck of Light Vessel No.57
+Wreck of LV-57

-The remains of Light Vessel No.57 were discovered by divers along the shore, about 600 ft south off the tip of South Shore Park.
+The remains of LV-57 were discovered by divers along the shore, about 600 ft south off the tip of South Shore Park.
 One of the divers reported that while most of the ship was buried under silt in 6 to 12 ft of water, with some parts of her hull poking through the lake floor.

 Legacy

-In November 2018, the Sprecher Brewery released a beer named after Light Vessel No.57.
+In November 2018, the Sprecher Brewery released a beer named after LV-57.